 My Vega is MGM’s free gaming app.
 By playing this before visiting you can do a huge number of activities absolutely free!
 Free Hotel Rooms, Free Activities, Free Gambling, Free Food (including Buffets),Free Drinks, Free Shows, Free Helicopter Rides!

-Honestly it all seems too good to be true but it is 100% legit and simply by playing the free game you can rack up enough points to reciece some great rwards totally free.
-The catch is the best rewards require you stay in an MGM Property, but they have some great hotels so that is no hardship, and that is why they run the game, to intice you into staying at their properties.
+Honestly, it all seems too good to be true but it is 100% legit and simply by playing the free game you can rack up enough points to receive some great rewards totally free.
+The catch is the best rewards require you to stay in an MGM Property, but they have some great hotels so that is no hardship, and that is why they run the game, to entice you into staying at their properties.

 14 – Flamingo Wildlife Habitat